lwalma/thesis-guide-pilot/book/5b-specifying-ai-use.md

 ### Citing Your AI Use

-If no format for reporting the use of GenAI exists in your program, consider the following practices from APA as a template:
+If no format for reporting the use of GenAI exists in your program, consider the following practices from APA as a template (TU Delft Library Education Support, n.d):

 ```{admonition} APA citation of AI use Example
 :class: note